 We maintain membership and external communication channels via print and electronic media enablers including:

-An annual ±3 hour DVD “Flying African Skies.”
-This DVD is issued to all members when we are able to compile one from contributions received.
+An DVD called “Flying African Skies.”
+This DVD is issued to all members when we have sufficient content submitted by members to compile one.

 An events information calendar that is not restricted to aircraft type

 An “open door” to committee members who are all volunteers

 A variety of events offer opportunities to network and participate in projects including our own annual Aviation Showcase.
 Each year we host an Aviation Showcase.
 Last year it was held at Kitty Hawk and for the two years before it was at Tedderfield.
 The next event will be at Kitty Hawk on 7 February 2015.
 This event is open to all aviation related suppliers and there is no charge for a stand, display area etc. We believe that this event serves to promote aviation awareness and development and it serves to enhance camaraderie between the membership and supplier community who are generally members.